Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/roadmap.md

 in mind that plans to work on a given feature or task may be revised.
 All information is provided as general guidelines only, and this section may be revised to provide newer information at any time.

-This section has been last updated in March 2020.
-Please take into account is content could be obsolete.
+This section has been last updated in July 2021.

 ### Short term (next release of the product)